 Leverage performance-based planning and programming components of asset management to analyze and evaluate tradeoffs in long-range transportation planning processes.
 An agency has identified at least one performance measure for each asset management goal and objective in order to track progress over time.
 These performance measures should help evaluate and communicate the impacts and implications of different plan alternatives, and provide criteria for analyzing and evaluating tradeoffs.
-Examples of asset management related performance measures include, but are not limited to: dollars spent on maintenance, preservation or repair projects, or number of projects linked to asset management systems.
+Examples of asset management related performance measures include, but are not limited to: pavement condition; bridge condition; remaining service life; percentage of total planned maintenance complete; cost-effectiveness; route continuity; corridor completion; state of good repair for transit rolling stock, signal systems, guideways, and facilities; and sidewalk and bicycle inventories.

-1 point: Prioritize Maintenance and Preservation
+1 points.
+Prioritize Maintenance and Preservation

 The agency prioritizes transportation decisions that support the maintenance and good repair of existing transportation assets.
-Evidence includes the extent to which maintenance, preservation, and repair projects are included in the TIPs.
-Funding decisions are linked to the identification, prioritization, and selection of projects in the LRTP process and/or the extent to which those projects are completed.
+Evidence includes the extent to which maintenance, preservation, and repair projects are included in the STIP.
+TIPs, and annual work plans are the direct result of the identification, prioritization, and selection of projects in the LRTP process and/or the extent to which those projects are completed.